PC Charlie Burt

 A memorial bench dedicated to a popular Canvey police officer has been placed outside Canvey Police Station.
 Many older residents will remember Charlie Burt who patrolled the streets of Canvey until the late 1980's.
 The bench was donated by Charlie's family as a permanent reminder of the work that Charlie carried out on the Island he loved.

-Charles Edward Burt was born I Tottenham in February 1931.
-After leaving school he joined the RAF as a photographer's Clerk and was stationed in Egypt during the Suez crisis.
+Charles Edward Burt was born in Tottenham in February 1931.
+After leaving school he joined the RAF as a photographer’s Clerk and was stationed in Egypt during the Suez crisis.
 On his return he joined Essex Police and worked first in Upminster, then Takely in North Essex before moving to South Essex.

 Charlie was a well loved member of the community and worked hard throughout his time here to make Canvey a safer place.
 He had the great honour of introducing Canvey's first police motorbike to the Island.